Vermicompost: Smells

 When closed, a well-maintained bin is odorless; when opened, it should have little smell—if any smell is present, it is earthy.
 The smell may also depend on the type of composted material added to the bin.
 An unhealthy worm bin may smell, potentially due to low oxygen conditions.
 Worms require gaseous oxygen.
 Oxygen can be provided by airholes in the bin, occasional stirring of bin contents, and removal of some bin contents if they become too deep or too wet.
 If decomposition becomes anaerobic from excess wet feedstock added to the bin, or the layers of food waste have become too deep, the bin will begin to smell of ammonia.

 Moisture

 Moisture must be maintained above 50%, as lower moisture content will not support worm respiration and can increase worm mortality.
-Operating moisture-content range should be between 70 and 90%, with a suggested content of 70–80% for vermicomposting operations.
+Operating moisture-content range should be 70–90%, with a suggested content of 70–80% for vermicomposting operations.
 If decomposition has become anaerobic, to restore healthy conditions and prevent the worms from dying, excess waste water must be reduced and the bin returned to a normal moisture level.
 To do this, first reduce addition of food scraps with a high moisture content and second, add fresh, dry bedding such as shredded newspaper to your bin, mixing it in well.